-Certainly, even after having high calorie food and beverages in your diet can kill your energy level and make you feel exhausted, sleepy and tired.
+Certainly, even after having high calorie food and beverages in your diet, you feel exhausted, sleepy and tired.
 What you eat and drink determines your state of health and activeness and alertness levels.
 Here are 7 foods items that take a toll on your energy levels.

 Meals that are high in fat, such as potato chips, burgers, cheese and fried foods are a good source of energy drainers and cause fatigue in the short run.
 This is apparently especially true for meals that are high in fat and low in carbohydrates, as well as a diet that is high in both saturated fat and refined carbohydrates.
 Because fried foods are very fatty, it takes much more energy to break them down during digestion.
 Rather than fuelling your body, these foods make your body work overtime for digestion.
 This can lead you to feel sluggish and tired after indulging.

 Excessive intake of alcohol or especially red wine can take a toll on your energy levels.
 In a study published by Forbes magazine, findings showed that alcohol suppressed the release of glutamate, and excitatory neurotransmitter, which typically works to increase brain activity and energy levels.
 The reason for this is that alcohol actually slows down central nervous system of your body.
 This causes you to feel completely wiped out and drained.